 Who We Are

-The Board has representation from government, the provider community, people who have experienced homelessness and other relevant community stakeholders.
+The CoC Board approves all CoC policies procedures, and funding decisions, with input from the CoC Advisory Committee, subcommittees/workgroups, and the City of Philadelphia Office of Homeless Services.
+The Board has representation from City government, the service provider community, people who have experienced homelessness and other relevant community stakeholders.

-Our Advisory Committee
+- Advisory Committee

 - Quality Evaluation and Improvement Subcommittee (QIES)